mattblovell/kodi_panel/README.rst

   Starting with the XBMC release in 2013, vfs provides access to files *only* if the path is enabled as a *media source* (i.e., a path enabled for video, music, photos, or programs).
-If you encounter any issues with artwork retrieval for kodi_panel, be sure the examine how Kodi's media sources are configured.
+If you encounter any issues with artwork retrieval for kodi_panel, be sure to examine how Kodi's media sources are configured.

   - For AirPlay cover art, Kodi makes use of a file in temporary storage, specifically ``special://temp/airtunes_album_thumb.jpg`` or a similar PNG file.